eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 </div>
 <br>

-Based on Image 4, the distribution of ratings is relatively uniform across values 2, 3, 4, and 5, with each of these ratings having a frequency of over 2000.
-Rating 1 has a notably lower frequency, around 1700.
-This suggests that users generally provide positive feedback, as evidenced by the high counts for ratings 2 through 5.
-The mean rating of 3.07, as stated in the variable description, is consistent with this distribution, indicating a tendency for ratings to cluster around the middle to higher end of the scale.
+Based on Image 4, Ratings are fairly evenly spread across 2, 3, 4, and 5, each with over 2,000 entries.
+Ratings of 1 are less frequent (~1,700).
+The mean rating is 3.07, indicating a general tendency for positive feedback.

 To summarize, the dataset consists of three primary tables based Table 1 and all visualization: